Going to the Beach? Innovative Seaweed Projects and Uses

 Children's Seaweed Projects

-Last year my kids took part in a seashore safari.
+Some years ago, my kids took part in a seashore safari.
 There was so much to learn about and most of it was hidden under that fascinating stuff – seaweed.

 Seaweed is considered to be a plant but scientifically they are more akin to simple algae.
 Rather than roots (unlike most land-dwelling plants, they don't need roots for water or nutrients), they have developed efficient 'hold-fasts' that anchor them to rocks.
 There are many, many species of seaweed, classified loosely as brown (about 1,800 varieties) and green (about 1,500).